Get insider access

 ASUS vs LG

-Compared to LG, ASUS monitors tend to have better ergonomics and build quality, and they often have models with higher refresh rates, like 360Hz.
-However, LG monitors are usually better overall for gaming, especially console gaming, due to lower input lag and better motion handling.
+Compared to LG, ASUS monitors tend to have better ergonomics and build quality, and they often have models with higher refresh rates, even up to 540Hz, so they're better for competitive PC gaming.
+However, LG has more 4k options with HDMI 2.1 bandwidth, making them a better choice for console gaming.

 ASUS vs Samsung

 ASUS and Samsung both have gaming monitors, but their lineups are fairly different.
-Samsung monitors are usually better for dark room gaming and HDR gaming than ASUS monitors, but ASUS models tend to be more reliable because they have fewer bugs and issues, particularly with VRR support.
+Samsung monitors are usually better for dark room gaming and HDR gaming than ASUS monitors as they have more options with VA panels, but ASUS models tend to be more reliable because they have fewer bugs and issues.

-ASUS is one of the biggest manufacturers of monitors, and they offer a wide range of options, from budget models to feature-rich gaming options.
+ASUS is one of the most well-known monitor manufacturers, offering a wide range of options, from budget models to feature-rich gaming options.
 Their monitors are usually well-built and have excellent ergonomics.
-However, they're quickly losing ground as one of the best brands for gaming monitors, and while they provide good performance and have many budget-friendly monitors, some of their low-cost options offer nothing special against the competition.
-They do have dedicated office and content creation monitors, but those usually don't include many gaming features, which is why some of their options aren't versatile for various uses.
+However, they're quickly losing ground compared to other gaming brands, as some of their low-cost options offer nothing special against the competition.
+They do have dedicated office and content creation monitors in their ProArt lineup that have good color accuracy, but those usually don't include many gaming features.

 Lineup